Welcome to Transformative Healing Dolls BLOG

 I am also evaluating the Befriending Our Shadow course, tweaking and adding.
 This seems to be an on-going part of the process.
 The course will be offered again in the fall and the basic outline will remain the same, but I'm considering some changes that will make it even more powerful and effective.
 Stay tuned.
 Change is a chance to see things, even very familiar things, anew.
 When the context changes, we suddenly see ourselves and what we have been doing with new eyes.
 I am appreciating that and trying to take advantage of this new view.

-For instance, it was the shutdown motivated me to offer the on-line course, Befriending Our Shadow, three times, when I was no longer able to teach in-person workshops!
+For instance, it was the shutdown that motivated me to offer the on-line course, Befriending Our Shadow, three times, when I was no longer able to teach in-person workshops!
 It might have taken me much longer to do this without the impetus of the pandemic.
-Admittedly this is a very personal and unique view of what this particular time of change has been like.
-But maybe some of this resonates with you.
+So this was a silver lining that came from the pandemic for me.
+I wonder what the silver linings might have been for you.

 Below I give you a peek into what some of those things were that I missed over the past year, when things were shut down.
 Some artists who I visited in studios that no longer exist.
 A show (of mine) that didn't happen.
 And museums and galleries that I visited where I could see the works so close up that I could see the brush strokes on a painting, the patterns of cloth used to construct a doll or wall hanging-not the same as viewing them on-line.